 We are highly dependent on the success of our initial solution under development.
 There is no guarantee that we will be successful in the development of this or any other future product.
-While we may commercialize our first iteration of the Movano Ring without FDA clearance, subsequent iterations of our proposed solution will require substantial additional clinical development, extensive preclinical testing and clinical trials in order to receive regulatory clearance or approval.
+While we may commercialize our first iteration of the Evie Ring without FDA clearance, subsequent iterations of our proposed solution will require substantial additional clinical development, extensive preclinical testing and clinical trials in order to receive regulatory clearance or approval.
 We cannot give any assurance that our proposed solution will receive regulatory clearance or approval or be successfully commercialized.
-Any failure to obtain regulatory clearance or approval or be successfully commercialized that was a material adverse effect on our business.
+Any failure to obtain regulatory clearance or approval of or to successfully commercialize the proposed solution would have a material adverse effect on our business.